For more information try the Southern Railway e-mail Group

 |Trailer Brake Composite 1909||54'||£29 00|

-Kits comprise of etched sides, ends, floor and battey boxes
+Kits comprised of etched sides, ends, floor and battery boxes

 A roof can be supplied with half etched rain strips £6 50

 |Isle of Wight Push Pull Set|